wagtail/wagtail/docs/topics/writing_templates.rst

 User images
 ~~~~~~~~~~~

-Images uploaded to Wagtail by its users (as opposed to a developer's static files, above) go into the image library and from there are added to pages via the :doc:`page editor interface </editor_manual/new_pages/inserting_images>`.
+Images uploaded to a Wagtail site by its users (as opposed to a developer's static files, mentioned above) go into the image library and from there are added to pages via the :doc:`page editor interface </editor_manual/new_pages/inserting_images>`.

-Unlike other CMS, adding images to a page does not involve choosing a "version" of the image to use.
+Unlike other CMSs, adding images to a page does not involve choosing a "version" of the image to use.
 Wagtail has no predefined image "formats" or "sizes".
 Instead the template developer defines image manipulation to occur *on the fly* when the image is requested, via a special syntax within the template.

 Images from the library must be requested using this syntax, but a developer's static images can be added via conventional means e.g ``img`` tags.
 Only images from the library can be manipulated on the fly.